How To Make The Most Of Your TEFL Experience in 2022

 Realistically, one of the reasons you became a TEFL teacher was to travel, which means it’s so important to make the most out of the free time you have while you’re there, create a bucket list of some key places you’d love to visit while you’re in the country and make plans with co-workers, friends or travel buddies!
 Doing this will ensure you get the absolute most of your TEFL experience.

-In 2022, as countries around the world begin to reopen and learn to live with COVID-19, it is vital that you research government restrictions and regulations in the country you wish to travel to.
-Make yourself aware of them and respect them, the last thing you want is to get into trouble with local law enforcement.
+In 2022, as countries around the world begin to reopen and learn to live with COVID-19.
+It is vital that you research government restrictions and regulations in the country you wish to travel to.
+Make yourself aware of them and respect them.

 Online TEFL courses are the most affordable & flexible way to launch your career teaching English.
 It is a perfect way to study theoretical material at your own time & your own pace and whether you’re here to launch your TEFL career or travel the world with ease, the team at the TEFL Institute is here to help.
 The TEFL Institute brings over 30 years of experience in the English as a foreign language (EFL) industry.
 Together with our team of academic educators, we will help to prepare you to teach English with practical and accredited TEFL courses.
-The government regulated Ofqual Level 5 TEFL course guarantees the highest standard of teacher training, which means our TEFL training and teachers are highly rated and in constant demand by employers worldwide.
-The TEFL Institute offers two primary TEFL qualifications to choose from with many additional high-quality courses to add to your resume.
 If you are not sure which course is right for you, our team is happy to help.

 Learners spend typically 8-10 weeks to complete the 11 modules

-Since it’s a UK government regulated level 5 course the pass mark is 100% and assessments are multiple-choice plus open-ended answers.
-Our academic team will review your answers on 3 occasions and may ask for some questions to be reattempted to help you pass the assessments (absolutely normal).
+It’s a UK government regulated level 5 course the pass mark is 100% and assessments are multiple-choice plus open-ended answers.
+Our academic team will review your answers on 3 occasions.
+They may ask for some questions to be reattempted to help you pass the assessments (absolutely normal).

 You’ll get your digital coursework completion letter, from us after module 11, and following successful assessment from our academic team, we’ll be able to claim the licence for your Ofqual (government) approved certificate from our accreditation body Highfield Qualifications.
 The Ofqual-regulated course range is certainly for those people who want to gain a higher-level more recognised qualification.

-Teaching English abroad allows you to travel the world and learn about different cultures while also impacting people’s lives, including your own.
+Teaching English abroad allows you to travel the world and learn about different cultures while also impacting people’s lives.
 People from all around the world want to improve their career and educational chances by learning English.
 As a teacher, you have the opportunity to make a difference and assist students in achieving their goals!

 When you step outside your comfort zone and into a new culture and role, you’re leaving your familiar environment and into the unknown.